Verdugo is a Tucson product from Sahuaro High who committed to Arizona State in his senior year, 2014.

 “But as players, we know if we’re doing everything right and we’re playing our best and doing our best to be great teammates, we know that we have that chance to move up.”
 (Bill Plunkett - Baseball America - 1/13/2017)

-Alex represented the Dodgers in the 2017 All-Star Futures game.
-Verdugo was a hot name in trade speculation as the trade deadline approach at the end of July, 2017.
+In 2017, Alex represented the Dodgers in the All-Star Futures game.
+Verdugo was a hot name in trade speculation as the trade deadline approached in July 2017.

 "Starting pitching with upside is probably the most valuable currency in the game," GM Farhan Zaidi said.
-"But Verdugo is a 21-year-old hitting (near) .350 in the Pacific Coast League.
-(He has) more walks than strikeouts and probably has the best outfield arm in the league—he's a terrific talent.
+"But Verdugo is a 21-year-old hitting .350 in the Pacific Coast League.
+He has more walks than strikeouts and probably has the best outfield arm in the league—he's a terrific talent.
 And frankly, he's big league ready or close to being big league ready.

 "So when you start making that calculation of somebody asking for him in a deal, it feels a little bit like robbing Peter to pay Paul, because you're not talking about trading the future for the present.
 You're trading a guy who's just about part of the present."